le-doux/bitsy/docs/docs/tools/dialog/index.md

 8 **Add section**.
 Multiple sections of text and actions can be added to each dialog, which will be carried out from top to bottom during the game.
 Please refer to the specific pages for more details for: [basic dialog](../dialog/basicDialog), [lists](../dialog/lists), [room actions](../dialog/roomActions), [sound actions](../dialog/soundActions), [item and variable actions](../dialog/itemVariableActions).
 Press cancel to exit out of this options menu.

 9 **Show code**.
-Toggles between the regular Bitsy interface and an editable window for [Bitsy code](/advancedTopics/scripting).
+Toggles between the regular Bitsy interface and an editable window for code.

 10 **Always show dialog of selected drawing**.
 When this is toggled on the dialog window will update as you switch between drawings in the [paint tool](../paint), displaying whichever dialog is assigned to that drawing.

 ### Dialog editing tools

-These tools are visible by clicking inside the black dialogue box.
+These tools are visible by clicking inside the black dialog box.
 Click anywhere outside the window to minimise these additional options.

 ![dialog tool diagram](.images/dialogDiagram02.JPG)